dinhanhthi/rewrite/README.md

 Type your phrases and get back a better version.

+> [!NOTE]
+> For the initial versions, everything is done within the extension.
+The website or server is not utilized in these versions.

 ## Tech Stack

 - Extension: [React](https://reactjs.org/) + [ESLint](https://eslint.org/) + [Prettier](https://eslint.org/) + Webpack.